19hours/sg-statutes/Acts/Women’s Charter.md

 “Deputy Registrar” means a Deputy Registrar of Marriages appointed under section 26;

-“Director” means the Director of Social Welfare appointed under section 2A(1) of the Children and Young Persons Act (Cap.
-38) and includes any person who is authorised by him to perform any of the duties or exercise any of the powers of the Director under this Act or any rules made thereunder;
+“Director” means the Director of Social Welfare appointed under section 3(1) of the Children and Young Persons Act (Cap.
+38) and includes any person who is authorised by him to perform any of the duties or exercise any of the powers of the Director under this Act;

 “married woman” means a woman validly married under any law, religion, custom or usage;

 “minor” means a person who is below the age of 21 years and who is not married or a widower or widow;

-“occupier” of a place means the tenant, sub-tenant or lessee thereof or any person in charge of the place whether or not he is in actual occupation and whether he has or has not powers to let or sub-let;
+“occupier” of a place means the tenant, sub-tenant or lessee thereof or any person in charge of the place, whether or not he is in actual occupation and whether he has or does not have powers to let or sub-let;

-“owner” of a place means a person who, for the time being, has power or authority to let, hire, sell or convey the place to another person, or who receives the rent of the place whether on his own account or as an agent or trustee for any other person;
+“owner” of a place means a person who, for the time being, has power or authority to let, hire, sell or convey the place to another person, or who receives the rent of the place whether on his own account or as an agent or a trustee for any other person;

 “place” means any building, house, office, flat, room or cubicle or any part thereof, and any open or enclosed space and includes a ship, boat or any vessel, whether afloat or not, and any vehicle;